Skip to content

 Diamond Model of Intrusion AnalysisAn intrusion analysis framework that ties every malicious event to four linked vertices: adversary, capability, infrastructure, and victim.

-The Diamond Model of Intrusion Analysis, introduced by Caltagirone, Pendergast, and Betz in 2013, represents each malicious event as a diamond connecting four core features: Adversary, Capability (tooling, malware, TTPs), Infrastructure (IPs, domains, C2), and Victim.
+The Diamond Model of Intrusion Analysis, introduced by Sergio Caltagirone, Andrew Pendergast, and Christopher Betz in a 2013 paper for the Center for Cyber Intelligence Analysis and Threat Research, represents each malicious event as a diamond connecting four core features: Adversary, Capability (tooling, malware, TTPs), Infrastructure (IPs, domains, C2), and Victim.
 Meta-features such as timestamp, phase, result, direction, methodology, and resources enrich each event.
-Analysts pivot across vertices to enumerate related activity — for example, from a domain to other domains the same adversary registered, or from a capability hash to other victims it has touched.
-The model complements MITRE ATT&CK and the Cyber Kill Chain by making relationships explicit, and is widely used in threat intelligence platforms, intrusion-analysis reports, and structured pivoting workflows.

 Examples